thisisPS/PhoneBookProject/README.md

 # PhoneBookProject
 This is a project using CPP that is useful in maintaining a phonebook.

-It uses concepts like structures, files, enumerations etc.
+It uses the following concepts:

+structures
+files
+enumerations
+getting local machine time
+linear search